nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 - Streams are for _applying a finite sequence of operations to a source of elements_.
 - Streams are _not_ for storing data.
 - Operate on Stream elements using `functional style` operations.
+- Collectors are specialized interfaces that help process data in a Stream, such as calculating averages, sums, and sorting or grouping items by some preticate/criteria.

-Operate on a Collection, not the Stream itself:
+_Important_: Operate on a Collection not the Stream itself:

 ```java
 List<String> elements = Stream